Terenceyuyue/varFEM/README.md

 This part is devoted to Poisson equation, which aims to make readers quickly master the basic skills of finite element method.

-- **Conforming element** The source codes of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP2.m and PoissonP3.m.
+- **Conforming element**

+The P1,P2 and P3 Lagrange elements for solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP2.m and PoissonP3.m.

 - **Nonconforming element**

 - **Mixed element**